UCSD-E4E/radio-telemetry-tracker-docs/notebook/gcs/README.md

 		- `option_vars.py`: module defining option variables related to our DSP, GPS, SDR, and overall system
 		- `popups.py`: module to create popup windows from our UI, including definitions of certain popups such as those to edit config settings, connect to our OBC, and add target frequencies, among others
 	- `config.py`: module to provide global configuration structures for reading config file and storing and changing config variables
-	- `droneSimulator.py`: module to simulate a drone as it completes a mission, for the purposes of testing local connection and the GCS's responses to simulated pings and other packets; see Drone Simulator for more details on usage
+	- `droneSimulator.py`: module to simulate a drone as it completes a mission, for the purposes of testing local connection and the GCS's responses to simulated pings and other packets; see `drone_simulator.md` for more details on usage
 	- `ping.py`: module specifying ping objects, including coordinates, timestamp, and signal characteristics, among other data, and performing operations with them
 	- `rctCore.py`: module containing the GCS core model, including classes for the payload model, states, and events
 	- `rctGcs.py`: script to show our GCS UI; this is the file to run to see our UI, but most changes you make will likely be to the files outlined above